-GRET is a French development NGO that has been actively fighting poverty and inequalities for 35 years in the field and in policy.
-Its professionals intervene in a broad range of subjects to provide lasting, innovative solutions for fair development.
-GRET’s 700 professionals intervene in more than thirty countries, in sixteen fields.
+GRET is a French development NGO that has been actively fighting poverty and inequalities for 38 years on all levels and in a broad range of subjects.
+Its professionals provide lasting, innovative solutions for fair development in the field and work to positively influence policy.
+GRET’s 700 professionals work on 150 projects per year in 30 countries.

 A Professional NGO